wp-plugins/customericare-livechat/readme.txt

 No, however we're considering this model.
 Let us know please if this is something for you!

+= Can I translate the chat box? =

+Yes!
+We are rolling out new languages.
+Currently available include:

+German
+English
+Polish
+Spanish
+Russian
+French

 == is there a paid version for power users? ==

 Yes.
 We have added paid features for demanding customers.